Eat Root Vegetables to Take Off the Chill

 Vigorous movement can help take off the chill.
 Outdoor activities such as snowshoeing and cross-country skiing will have you peeling off layers.
 If you live in Utah, these activities have the added advantage of exposing you to blue skies and clean air, well above the temperature inversion layer.

 Certain yoga poses are inherently heating.
-Poses such as Warriors I and II; core strengtheners such as Navasana; and back bends warm you internally.
+Poses such as Warrior I and Warrior II; core strengtheners such as Navasana; and back bends warm you internally.
 Warrior I and II are great for warming up your quadricep muscles for back bends, especially since Warrior I is itself a back bend.